Pat Culpepper: Player

-A native of Johnson County, Texas, Culpepper was a linebacker for the Texas Longhorns 1960–1962.
-He helped his teams to Southwest Conference championships in 1961 and 1962.
-Culpepper was an All-SWC selection in 1961 and a team co-captain as a senior.
-He is best remembered for his hit (along with Johnny Treadwell) on Arkansas' Danny Brabham in 1962 that forced a fumble at the goal line and spurred the Longhorns to a 7–3 victory and a SWC title.
+Culpepper was a team co-captain as a senior.
+He played in 9 games, recording 72 tackles, a forced fumble and 2 blocked passes on defense while carrying the ball 16 times for 72 yards and a touchdown.
+He is best remembered for his hit (along with Johnny Treadwell) on Arkansas' Danny Brabham in 1962 that forced a fumble at the goal line and spurred the Longhorns to a 7–3 victory and the SWC title.
+In addition to helping his team repeat as SWC champions and go to the Cotton Bowl again, he earned Second-team All-Southwest Conference honors.